 Most people operate in the hungrier short term.
 We all have this habit of eating every day.
 We get sick or just plain lazy and make a point of enjoying our lives, at least if we can.
 We have kids to raise and a million things to do.
 The development of new skills by going back to school may have obvious long term benefits, but who honestly has the time?

 A nation which makes sure that everyone has food, health care, and the space to raise the kids in a way where they all have the skills to reach the maximum of their potential is a nation that is genuinely ready for the power of the free market.
-A nation which fails to do so can only have a pale shadow of a genuinely free market with equal access guaranteed for all, an artificial creation produced by convention, laws, and values rather than any natural process.
+A nation which fails to do so can only have a pale shadow of a genuinely free market with equal access guaranteed for all.
+The free market is, after all, an artificial creation produced by convention, laws, and values rather than any natural process.
+People constantly scrambling do not have the capacity to think in the long-term where the free market is born and lives happily.

 In the end, was Smith or Marx right?
 Can American be made great again?
 How can our government create more jobs?